 More pasta recipes

 - 2 tablespoons butter

-- 2 or 3 pinches red pepper flakes (optional)
+- 2 to 3 pinches red pepper flakes optional

-- 1 and 1/2 cups marinara sauce, I used Prego (tomato, basil and garlic)
+- 1 ½ cups marinara sauce I used Prego (tomato, basil and garlic)

 - 1 cup heavy cream

 - ¼ cup Vodka or use water

 - ½ cup Water

 - ¾ teaspoon salt or to taste refer notes